-In a few minutes Mr. Robinson returned, laden with packages; and introduced his sister to the ladies.
+In a few minutes Mr. Robinson returned laden with packages; and introduced his sister to the ladies.

-less delicate texture, and endeavoured to receive her new relation with cordiality: but Miss Rebecca's first appearance was not prepossessing.
+Elizabeth held out her hand to one of far less delicate texture, and endeavoured to receive her new relation with cordiality: but Miss Rebecca's first appearance was not prepossessing.
 She was a plain person, much marked with the small-pox, and appeared about forty years of age.
-Her dress was far from untidy; but it showed that total deficiency of taste, which is betrayed by some persons who without much ambition to be smart, would yet fain appear a little like other people: besides she was now in her travelling dishabille.
-But when she spoke, there was a softness in her voice, and a propriety in her mode of expressing herself, that instantly made a favorable impression.
+Her dress was far from untidy; but it showed that total deficiency of taste which is betrayed by some persons, who, without much ambition to be smart, would yet fain appear a little like other abou remo ducir all t day ( and i